Independence Township, Beaver County, Pennsylvania

-Independence Township is a township in Beaver County, Pennsylvania, United States.
-The population was 2,242 at the 2020 census.
+Independence Township is a township which is located in Beaver County, Pennsylvania.
+The population was 2,246 at the time of the 2020 census.

 It is part of the Pittsburgh metropolitan area.

 Geography

 Independence Township is located in the southeastern portion of Beaver County.
 According to the United States Census Bureau, Independence Township has a total area of 60.6 km2, of which 60.0 km2 is land and 0.6 km2, or 1.01%, is water.

 Recreation

-A portion of Raccoon Creek State Park and a portion of the Pennsylvania State Game Lands Number 189 is located at the western end of Independence Township.
+A portion of Raccoon Creek State Park and a portion of the Pennsylvania State Game Lands Number 189 are located at the western end of Independence Township.

 Surrounding neighborhoods

 Independence Township has four borders, including the townships of Hanover to the west, Raccoon to the northwest, Hopewell to the northeast and Findlay (Allegheny County) to the southeast.